learning-zone/javascript-basics/README.md

 **Difference:**

 * `Function declarations` load before any code is executed while `Function expressions` load only when the interpreter reaches that line of code.
 * Similar to the `var` statement, function declarations are hoisted to the top of other code.
-Function expressions aren’t hoisted, which allows them to retain a copy of the local variables from the scope where they were defined.
+Function expressions aren\'t hoisted, which allows them to retain a copy of the local variables from the scope where they were defined.

 **Benefits of Function Expressions:**